intel/he-toolkit/kit/README.md

 hekit install ./recipes/default.toml
 ```

-Using `fetch` and `build` commands, the user has access to perform specific
+Using the `fetch` and `build` commands, the user can direct `hekit` to perform
-actions.
+specific actions up to the one specified.
 For example, for fetching libraries
 ```bash
 hekit fetch ./recipes/examples.toml --recipe_arg "toolkit-path=~/he-toolkit"
 ```

-By default, if actions as build or install were executed successfully,
+By default, if actions such as build or install were executed successfully,
 the next time that the command is executed, they are going to be skipped.
 For re-executing actions such as build or install, the flag `--force` must be
-set.
+set
 ```bash
 hekit build ./recipes/examples.toml --force
 ```

 ### remove
-In order to uninstall a specific instance, execute the `remove` command with the component and instance name
+In order to uninstall a specific instance, execute the `remove` command with
+the component and instance name
 ```bash
 hekit remove hexl 1.2.3
 ```

-For uninstalling all the instances of a component, execute the `remove` command with only the component name
+For uninstalling all instances of a component, execute the `remove` command
+with only the component name
 ```bash
 hekit remove hexl
 ```

-Also, to uninstall all components, use the following command
+Lastly, it is possible to uninstall all components using the following command
 ```bash
 hekit remove --all
 ```